|

 | | |

-Air Passenger Rights: GBTA Welcomes Landmark Agreement and Calls for Clear and Consistent Implementation across Europe
+Air Passenger Rights: GBTA Welcomes Landmark Agreement and Calls for Clear and Consistent Implementation Across Europe

 Landmark political agreement at EU level preserves compensation rights whilst strengthening passenger information and claims during travel disruption Brussels, Belgium (16 June 2026) – The Global Business Travel Association (GBTA) welcomes the agreement reached this week on the long-awaited reform of EU air passenger rights rules, marking an important step toward greater clarity for travellers, businesses, and the wider travel ecosystem.
 Over the past years, GBTA has supported a clearer…